Summer of Dance

-More Practise > More Classes
+More Practice > More Classes

 Wall of tap shoesLately, I’ve found myself having conversations encouraging some of my classmates to practise outside of class.
 Before class people tend to ask each other if they’ve practised the routine, and I find some people are saying they don’t practise and they’re shocked at how much I do (and I really don’t do that much compared to some tap dancers).
 Now I know I am obsessed with tap, and want to get to a higher skill level, so I do try to practise the class routine at least 3 different days a week (not particularly long sessions), otherwise I find it doesn’t get into my muscle memory… and that’s a separate thing to doing drills etc, which I try to do on weekends, but I haven’t managed much of that since the autumn.
 I also know some people just want to do tap dance for fun and not really have to do homework – I definitely get that…BUT THEN they get frustrated in the class and sometimes even with the teacher.
 A lady recently told me she’s been doing tap classes on and off for about 20 years now, and she’s not improving, so her solution was perhaps to enrol in more classes.
 I asked her how much she practises outside of class – she doesn’t really.
 AHA.
 Imagine if we were talking about learning a musical instrument – I’m not improving but I don’t practise outside of my lessons.
 Unfortunately, it won’t happen by OSMOSIS 🙂

-More Practise > More Classes
+More Practice > More Classes

 Happy New Year!